 The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment data specifically for SQF auditors; however, it has data for the related field of agricultural and food science technicians, who are tasked with assessing quality for agricultural products and food.
-The BLS expected agricultural and food science technicians to see five percent growth in employment from 2014 until 2024.
+The BLS expected agricultural and food science technicians to see six percent growth in employment from 2018 until 2028.

 Requirements to Become an SQF Auditor